nakoshi-satamoto/ln-term/README.md

 Author: The operator of the lightning node nakoshi-satamoto with public key 038e5677dc7d1ec4e9a82bd004d524b2469fedb0867e85bd1e2f5d3352957e03b7.

 Description: This is intended for use with core lightning.
 Execute with command "./ln-term.sh" or "watch ./ln-term.sh" for realtime monitoring.
-This tool shows realtime information of a lightning router including channels, balances, and statuses.
+This tool shows realtime information of a lightning router including channels, peers, balances, and statuses.
 This was inspired by the core lightning summary.py plugin, but I wanted something that was not using python having no or minimal dependencies.
 Python apps are a horrendous dependency nightmare with a known high risk of software supply chain compromise.
 Simplicity is elegance.
+This is just bash script using fancy jq magic.
+Most of the content is documentation, the actual code is less than 50 lines.
+Because it is a bash script it is also transparent in what it does, and very easily modifiable, works on just about any real operating system (don't use windoze).

 Dependencies: jq for parsing json.